zeek/try-zeek/manager/static/examples/solution-script-exercise-1/readme.markdown

 and if yes a counter is incremented.

 The second example shows recursive usage of a function.
-The rexursion counts to 100 and replaces every 3rd number by "Fizz", every fifth by "Buzz".
+The recursion counts to 100 and replaces every 3rd number by "Fizz", every fifth by "Buzz".
 To do this the modulo operation is used.